Andras Boros-Kazai, (1989), international relations, adjunct associate professor

 Georgia Duerst-Lahti earned her Ph.D. from the University of Wisconsin Madison, joining the Beloit College faculty in 1986.
 She has advised on the Washington Semester program throughout her time there, served four years as associate dean, and held many other administrative and faculty committee posts.
 With her husband Tris Lahti, she has two adult children.

-Rachel Ellett, (2008), political science, assistant professor
+Rachel Ellett, (2008), political science, associate professor

 B.A., Sheffield University ( UK); M.A., Ph.D., Northeastern University

 Rachel Ellett is Associate Professor of Political Science.
 Rachel received her PhD in Political Science from Northeastern University in 2008.
 Her research interests lie at the intersection of law and politics in eastern and southern Africa.
 Her book Pathways to Judicial Power in Transitional States, was published by Routledge in 2013.
 She has published in, among others, Comparative Politics, Journal of Law and Courts and Law and Social Inquiry.

 Her work begins from the assumption that an effective legal system and judiciary is critical to securing good governance and democracy.
 Yet the role of the judiciary and, the mechanisms by which judicial independence and power are established remain poorly understood in sub-Saharan Africa.
 Rachel's work explores courts as political institutions; institutions fully embedded in the logic of elite calculations, while also recognizing that judges shape their own legitimacy and empowerment.
 Rachel consults with the U.S. based organization Freedom House and has written extensive reports on judicial independence in Lesotho, Malawi and Zambia.

 Rachel teaches courses in international and comparative politics, and African Studies.
 Courses offered include politics of international development, contemporary African politics, comparative law and courts, building democracy and women and politics in Africa.